droonga/droonga.org/tutorial/1.0.6/groonga/index.md

 Groonga provides binary packages and you can install Groonga easily, for some environments.
 (See: [how to install Groonga](http://groonga.org/docs/install.html))

-On the other hand, there is installation scripts to set up a computer as a Droonga node.
+On the other hand, steps to set up computers as Droonga nodes are:
-Steps are:

  1. Install the `droonga-engine` *on each computer*.
  2. Install the `droonga-http-server` *on each computer*.